esmeraldaaguayo/team_cohesion_nlp/README.md

 as they are developing.

 ## Data
-Dataset of GitHub commit comments obtained from GHTorrent archive.
+Dataset of GitHub commit comments was obtained from GHTorrent archive.
 Resulting in a dataset of 6357623 GitHub commits comments.
 - http://ghtorrent.org/gcloud.html
 - file date: mysql-2019-06-01

 ## Sentiment Analysis
-Use NLTK library VADER to analyse commit comments for sentiment classification (positive, negative) of dataset.
+The NLTK library VADER was used to analyse commit comments for sentiment classification (positive, negative) of dataset.

 ## Topic Modeling
 To find hidden sematic structures (topics) in the text dataset, an unsupervised approached was used.
 Latent Dirichlet Allocation (LDA) was the probabilistic model built to perform topic modeling.

-The parameter of number of topics to study with the LDA model was selected based on the Gensim Hierarchical Dirichlet Process (HDP) class which aims to find the number of topics in the data.
+The parameter (number of topics to study with the LDA model) was selected based on the Gensim Hierarchical Dirichlet Process (HDP) class which aims to find the number of topics in the data.

 ## Convert topics to feature vectors
 Get the distribution of the 20 topics over each comment.
 These vectors are considered feature vectors for a supervised statistical model.

+## Train supervised classifier
+An SVM model was trained with topic feature vectors and VADER predicted sentiment labels.

+## Hidden topic relevance
+Assessed hidden topics relevance to unseen GitHub commit comments in relation to sentiment analysis.